 Journalism is also limited to some degree by its ethics and the cost of producing ethical products.

 Content generation has no ethics, and the cost of producing it is very low.
 Without the ethical limits of journalism, content production is free to create any kind of content that attracts eyeballs and clicks.
 Hence fake news.

 Standing up a fake news site is dead simple, as The New York Times just reported.
 So is making money at it, as Buzzfeed reported, days before last year's Presidential election day in the U.S., in How Teens In The Balkans Are Duping Trump Supporters With Fake News.

 Simply put, fake news has a business model, and that model is adtech.

 In the old advertising-supported publishing world, journalism was what mattered most.
 In the new adtech-supported publishing world, content is what matters most.

-As I wrote in Separating Advertising's Wheat and Chaff, it is because of that orientation and those intermediaries that "Madison Avenue fell asleep, direct response marketing ate its brain, and it woke up as an alien replica of itself."
+As I wrote in Separating Advertising's Wheat and Chaff, what happened in the process of that bargain was that "Madison Avenue fell asleep, direct response marketing ate its brain, and it woke up as an alien replica of itself."